Polkadot

 Using API keys on an RPC node provides better tracking and monitoring of API usage.

-Secure your data, speed up your queries, and take control of your API usage with our RPC API endpoint and personalized API keys. to get your own API key.
+Secure your data, speed up your queries, and take control of your API usage with our RPC API endpoint and personalized API keys.
+Sign up nowarrow-up-right to get your own API key.

 To get your API key, create a project using a unique Identifier as the project name and select Polkadot from the network options.